ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

 chapters in CMPSC 610 will be evaluated according to all of the following requirements.

+- General Thesis Requirements:
   - [ ] The thesis was submitted on time
   - [ ] The title of the thesis is appropriate
   - [ ] The abstract provides a concise summary

 - [ ] The introduction section clearly describes the completed work
 - [ ] The introduction section motivates the completed work
 - [ ] The related work section describes relevant literature